Pakistan Quarters: Petition in the Supreme Court of Pakistan

-Reportedly family members living in the Pakistan Quarters and other government colonies after retirement or death of a government servant whom the quarter was allotted protested outside Supreme Court Karachi Registry against the issued verdict.
+Reportedly family members living in the Pakistan Quarters and other government colonies after retirement or death of a government servant whom the quarter was allotted, protested outside Supreme Court Karachi Registry against the issued verdict.

 Police Operation

-On 24 October-2018, 16 people injured and dozens were arrested during a protest against the operation to evict the Pakistan Quarters by its longstanding residents.
-Death of one woman was also reported when Police used to baton-charge and fired tear gas to disperse the mob.
-Consequently Chief Justice of Pakistan ordered to hold the evacuation process and pended it for a period of three months.
+On 24 October-2018, 16 people were injured and dozens were arrested during a protest against the operation to evict the Pakistan Quarters longstanding residents.
+Death of one woman was also reported when Police used baton-charge and fired tear gas to disperse the mob.
+Consequently, Chief Justice of Pakistan ordered to put a hold on the evacuation process and pended it for a period of three months.
 Operation was condemned by leaders of different political parties of Pakistan, including PTI local representatives.
-Members of different Political parties in Karachi, including Jamaat-i-Islami (JI) and Pak Sarzameen Party (PSP) disliked the police action in Pakistan Quarters on 24 October-2018 and appealed the federal government to resolve the very old issue by granting ownership rights to the residents of the government quarters.
-However, mixed reaction was noticed at national level.
+Members of different Political parties in Karachi, including Jamaat-i-Islami (JI) and Pak Sarzameen Party (PSP) disliked the police action in Pakistan Quarters on 24 October 2018 and appealed the federal government to resolve the very old issue by granting ownership rights to the residents of the government quarters.
+However, mixed reaction was noticed at the national level.